-2) Events: Hosting events and plugging into the activities around the ecosystems
+2) Events: Hosting events and plugging into the activities around the ecosystems.

-3) Community Building & Services: This could be as simple as coordinating a tech meetup or as involved as creating an connected community amongst an investor’s portfolio companies.
-Many venture firms are creating virtual and in-person methods for their entrepreneurs to interact with one another and leverage shared services that can help during the early stages.
+3) Community Building & Services: This could be as simple as coordinating a tech meetup or as involved as creating a connected community amongst an investor’s portfolio companies.
+Many venture firms are creating virtual and in-person methods for their entrepreneurs to interact with one another and also leverage shared services that can help during the early stages.

 This isn’t to say one needs to build a media company.
 Some of the strongest brands have a single approach and are very targeted in their efforts.
 Jay encouraged investors to think about why they exist.
-What value will they add to the community and to the customer.
-And, as Maia Heymann emphasized in episode 65, the investor’s customer is the entrepreneur.
+What value will they add to the community and to the customer and as #Maia Heymann emphasized in episode 65, the investor’s customer is the entrepreneur.

 And, from personal experience, relating back to one of the very first tips of the week titled “Don’t be a jerk,” one of the strongest differentiators that I’ve come across is just being good to work with.
 There are still a surprising number of angels and VCs that operate with an elitist approach.
 Of course, to each their own, but I have trouble seeing how this helps.
-Personally, I prefer to work w/ people that are smart, helpful, inspiring and fun to be around.
+Personally, I prefer to work with people that are smart, helpful, inspiring and fun to be around.
 If just being a decent, supportive human being is your biggest differentiator, my opinion is that it will serve you well in investing and in life.